-- 1. If a student is absent the day a chapter or unit test given, the student must take the test the day he/she returns to school.
-The chapter or unit test may or may not be the original version. - 2.
+- 1. If a student is absent the day a chapter or unit test or exam is given, the student must take the test or exam the day he/she returns to school.
+The chapter or unit test or exam may or may not be the original version. - 2.
 Testing will begin promptly after class in Phase I and Phase II.
 If this occurs on a clinical day, the student will return to the school for the 3:00 pm testing.
 This will result in a zero (0) on number 24 on the Clinical Performance Evaluation tool for that evaluation period. - 3.
 Failure to comply with this policy will result in the student receiving a 0 on that test or exam. - 4.
 The time of the makeup test or exam can be rescheduled, at the Instructor's discretion.